hieunguyenzzz/page-crawler-for-broken/README.md

 - Checks each link for 404, 500, or other errors
 - Returns detailed reports on any broken pages found
 - Provides both a web interface and API for scanning
+- Stores URL information and scan results in SQLite database

+## Database

+The application uses SQLite for data storage.
+The database file is automatically created in the `data` directory at the root of the project.
+This directory is created if it doesn't exist.

+### Database Configuration

+- By default, the database is stored in `data/service-monitoring.db`
+- You can change the database location by setting the `DATA_DIR` environment variable
+- The database file is gitignored and will be automatically initialized on first run

 ## API Usage